Plan Your Visit to Dolmabahce Palace: Explore Istanbul's Cultural Heritage

-Dolmabahce Palace is an architectural masterpiece, a standing testament to the opulence and engineering knowledge of the Ottomans.
-Situated on the European side of the Bosphorus Strait, the Dolmabahce Palace has served as an administrative center and residence for prominent Sultans, later becoming a symbol of modernization and reform.
+Dolmabahce Palace is an architectural masterpiece, a testament to the opulence and engineering knowledge of the Ottomans.
+Situated on the European side of the Bosphorus Strait, it served as an administrative center and royal residence for the Ottoman Sultans from the mid-19th to the early 20th centuries, later becoming a symbol of modernization and reform.

 Dolmabahce Palace At a Glance